yarrow/draft/pre-src/block_parse.md

 BlockParse
 ==========

-The call `BlockParse::new(text)` returns an iterator over the interesting parts of `text`.
-(The uninteresting parts are simply appended to the output.)
+The call `BlockParse::new(text)` returns an iterator over the parts of `text`.
+The uninteresting parts (`JustCode`) are simply appended to the output by Tangle.
 A `Span` is interesting if it is a section name (which `Tangle` must expand), or an unterminated comment or quote (which `Tangle` must report to the user).
 Specifically, for each occurence of a section name `⟨ … ⟩` in `text` the iterator returns a `Span{lo, hi, ilk: SectionName}` value such that `text[lo..hi]` is the section name found.
 While if it finds a comment, quote, or block name that begins within the block but doesn't end, it returns a `Span{lo, hi, ilk: Unterminated(s)}` value where `s` describes the unterminated item.

+The iterator will also return the `JustCode` sections that occur between interesting sections.

 (We need to parse comments and quotes because an angle bracket '⟨' that occurs inside one of those has no special significance, so it doesn't start a section name.
-The iterator skips paste comments and quotes.)
+Assuming they are properly terminated they are treated as `JustCode`.)

 Here's the implementation outline: